wsttiger/cudaqx/docs/sphinx/api/qec/tensor_network_decoder_api.rst

     The Tensor Network Decoder is a Python-only implementation and it requires Python 3.11 or higher.
 C++ APIs are not available for this decoder.

+    Due to the additional dependencies of the Tensor Network Decoder, you must specify the optional pip package when installing CUDA-Q QEC in order to use this decoder.
+Use `pip install cudaq-qec[tensor-network-decoder]` in order to use this decoder.

+    The Tensor Network Decoder has the same GPU support as the `Quantum Low-Density Parity-Check Decoder<https://nvidia.github.io/cudaqx/components/qec/introduction.html#quantum-low-density-parity-check-decoder>`__.
+    However, if you are using the V100 GPU (SM70), you will need to pin your cuTensor version to 2.2 by running `pip install cutensor_cu12==2.2`.
+Note that this GPU will not be supported by the Tensor Network Decoder when CUDA-Q 0.5.0 is released.

     .. note::
       It is recommended to create decoders using the `cudaq_qec` plugin API: